All Episodes

 Did you know that?

-You you could die from this.
+Did you know you could die from this?

 A heart attack will make your heart too weak to properly pump blood.